Muhimbi/PDF-Converter-Services/Microsoft .NET/README.md

 ## Prerequisites

 This sample code has been developed using Microsoft Visual Studio.
-Although it may way when using different IDEs, we recommend using Visual Studio.
+Although it may work  when using different IDEs, we recommend using Visual Studio.

 All samples work with .net 3.0 and newer.
 If you are a Windows developer, the appropriate .NET framework version is most likely already installed on your system.
 In case it is not, install it [as described here](https://msdn.microsoft.com/en-us/library/5a4x27ek(v=vs.110).aspx).